 The Impact of the 2004 Orange Revolution

-Ukraine’s 2004 Orange Revolution, backed by Washington and American NGOs, was viewed by many Ukrainians as a means of solving the country’s problems and bringing it back on its feet.
+Ukraine’s 2004 Orange Revolution, backed by Washington and American-based NGOs, was viewed by many Ukrainians as a means of solving the country’s problems and bringing it back on its feet.
 However, it only exacerbated them.
 Fundamental issues, such as corruption, remained largely unaddressed.
 Meanwhile, the pro-Western and nationalist policies of President Viktor Yushchenko enhanced the divisions among Ukrainians.
 His total affinity for Washington, his push to see Ukraine join the EU and especially NATO, as well as his efforts to rehabilitate and bestow awards on controversial figures like Stepan Bandera, created joy in Western Ukraine, confusion in the Center, and anger in the Southeast.
 Notably, in 2006, the landing of the US marines in the Crimean city of Feodosiya as part of a US-Ukrainian military exercise prompted major anti-NATO protests from the local population.

 The Orange Revolution also intensified these regional divisions on an electoral level.
 Before the revolution, the politics of Central Ukraine had been more divided, with its oblasti acting as “swing states” and “election spoilers” between pro-Russian and pro-Western candidates.
 But the Orange Revolution somehow changed this pattern.
 Though divisions in Central Ukraine persisted and still do persist to this day, the threshold majority began favoring more pro-Western politicians.
 Coincidental to this development was the rise of Viktor Yanukovych’s Party of Regions (henceforth PoR) which claimed to represent the interests of Russian-speaking Ukrainians and ethnic Russians in Ukraine.
 In elections, the PoR began to secure the solidly Russian-speaking oblasti from Odessa to the Donbas.

-Most striking how these new political divisions began to change historical relations between oblasti in Ukraine.
+Most striking were the ways in which these new political divisions began to change historical relations between oblasti in Ukraine.
 A good example is the division that now exists between Sumy and Kharkiv.
 Historically, these two cities and their oblasti had a long history together, going back to their common foundation in the 17th century as part of the frontier region of Slobozhanshchina (or Sloboda Ukraine).
 In post-Soviet Ukraine, both the Sumy and Kharkiv oblasti followed each other’s electoral patterns.
 However, starting with the Orange Revolution, these two oblasti began to diverge from one another.
 Sumy, despite its Russian-speaking culture and heritage, was the native region of Viktor Yushchenko who became “nationalized” in Galicia.
 Yet, despite his nationalist ideology, Yushchenko’s place of birth in Russian-speaking Sumy strengthened his credentials in Washington and among American NGOs as “the man who could bring East and West together.”
 However, as the case of Sumy illustrates, Yushchenko only intensified the divisions.
 As a result of the Orange Revolution, the Sumy oblast and city began to be carried by pro-Western politicians.
 Pro-Russian politicians still came close to them in elections, but the overall political orientation began to shift.
 By contrast, Kharkiv became a solidly pro-Russian PoR oblast.

 Superimposed on all of this was the growing geopolitical competition between the United States and Russia for influence in the post-Soviet space.
 Many commentators warned against the expansion of US influence in the region, particularly with regard to the NATO military alliance.
 Yet in the 2000s, Washington began to push beyond expanding NATO into Central-East Europe.
 They also began to look toward the former USSR, particularly the two most strategic ex-Soviet republics: Ukraine and Georgia.
 The sponsorship by Washington and American NGOs of the Rose and Orange Revolutions in these countries deeply troubled Moscow.
 The Kremlin subsequently began to throw its support behind the PoR and Yanukovych as the most “pro-Russian” force in the country.